-Hull bus and train station (Paragon Interchange) is a 15 to 20 minute walk away.
-The nearest bus stop is Myton Bridge on Alfred Gelder Street.
+- Hull bus and train station (Paragon Interchange) is a 15 minute walk away.
+The nearest bus stop is Drypool Bridge on Alfred Gelder Street.

-There is on street blue badge parking available on Gandhi Way (formerly George Yard) and Alfred Gelder Street (opposite the White Hart pub).
+- There is on street blue badge parking on Gandhi Way (formerly George Yard) and Alfred Gelder Street (opposite the White Hart pub).

 - Short stay pay and display parking is available at Lowgate car park on Wilberforce Drive, just a five minute walk away.